Booth notebook

 Why it fits

-I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) stays related to Show Some Respect by Tina Turner off The Platinum Collection [Disc 1] (2009) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
+I Want To Be The Boy To Warm Your Mother's Heart (Live at The Aragon Ballroom, July 2, 2003) by The White Stripes off Elephant (2023) stays related to Living For The City by Stevie Wonder off Innervisions (2000) through pop, rock, alternatif et indé, but changes the pocket enough to matter.
 Reach for it when the turn needs shape, attack, and a record that can define the next move in just a few bars.
-It leaves Honey Pie by The Beatles off The Beatles (1968) a clean lane instead of boxing the handoff in.
-Inside Deep shelf drift, it still earns its place as an authored move.
+It leaves Inside Out (Reduction Mix) by Spoon off They Want My Soul (2024) a clean lane instead of boxing the handoff in.

 Track context